Topographic Map Scale

 The first number of the scale is always one.
 It's your unit of measurement, usually an inch.
 The second number is the ground distance.
-For example, if your U.S. Geological Survey (USGS) map has a scale of 1:24,000, it means that one inch on the map is equal to 24,000 inches (2000 feet or 609.6 meters) in the real world.
+For example, if your U.S. Geological Survey (USGS) map has a scale of 1:24,000, it means that 1 inch on the map is equal to 24,000 inches (2,000 feet or 610 meters) in the real world.
 Your map's scale legend will always be at the bottom.

 For USGS topographic maps, 1:24,000 is the scale most often used.
 Maps based on metric units use a scale of 1:25,000, where one centimeter equals 0.25 kilometers.
 You'll find most of the United States mapped at the 1:24,000 scale, with only a few exceptions.
 Puerto Rico, for example, maps at 1:20,000 or 1:30,000 because the country originally mapped at a metric scale.
 A couple of states map at 1:25,000, and most of Alaska (due to its size) maps at 1:63,360.
 The more populated areas of Alaska, though, map at the typical 1:24,000 or 1:25,000.

 A 1:24,000 map is large and provides a lot of detail about the area — it will include buildings, campgrounds, ski lifts, among other things.
 You may also see footbridges and private roads on a map of this scale.